Barn Swallows-Bomb Diving Insect Eaters

 Keeping Barn Swallows Away from the House

-When summer is here, it is so nice to be able to sit out on your front porch with a cup of coffee and just enjoy the moment.
-Nevertheless, two bomb-diving swallows making a nest can quickly disrupt that tranquility.
+When summer comes us humans enjoy being able to sit out on one's porch with a cup of coffee and just enjoy the moment.
+However, two dive-bombing swallows making a nest can quickly disrupt that tranquility.
 Many have had this problem, and I have to include myself with the many.
 However, if you catch the problem early, you can get control of the situation without much trouble to you or the bird.
 Here are some helpful suggestions.

 2. You can hang a plastic hawk on the porch.